In-Person Student Inquiries/Transactions will take place at the Student Services Center (SSC) located in the D. Justin McCarthy Center, Rm 515.

 Most recent previous educational institution attended by the student

-A request form to prevent disclosure of directory information is available from the Office of the Registrar (Dwight Hall 220) and must be filed prior to the close of the Course Add/Drop period in any given semester or term.
+A request form to prevent disclosure of directory information is available from the Office of the University Registrar (McCarthy Center 515) and must be filed prior to the close of the Course Add/Drop period in any given semester or term.

 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of federal law as they pertain to access and disclosure of students' education records.
 The name and address of the office that administers this law is: